taurusilver7/facebook-2.0/README.md

 > authentication for next js.
 It gets the session for the user on the server when server rendering.

 - To add NextAuth.js to a project create a file called [...nextauth].js in pages/api/auth.
+- Add authentication to a next js app using the [documentation](https://next-auth.js.org/getting-started/example)

 ## Learn More